Zolko1995/RPiLED_Control/README.md

 # RPiLED_Control
-A python script with a GUI written for the Raspberry Pi platform, in order to control GPIO ports.
+A python script with a GUI written for the Raspberry Pi platform, to control the state of the GPIO ports.